UPPMAX/programming_formalisms/docs/literature/README.md

 96 |Don't `memcpy` or `memcmp` non-PODs
 97 |Don't use unions to reinterpret representation.
 98 |Don't use varargs (ellipsis)
-99 |Don't use invalid objects|Don't use unsafe functions 100|Don't treat arrays polymorphically
+99 |Don't use invalid objects.
+Don't use unsafe functions 100|Don't treat arrays polymorphically

 <!-- markdownlint-enable MD013 -->